Branch Pub Directory

 1 High Street

-At the north end of the town, near the railway bridge, is a friendly free house, with wood panelling and a real fire.
+At the north end of the town, near the railway bridge, is this friendly free house, with wood paneling and a real fire.
 There is a focus on local beers and ciders, with one cider on handpump.
 A terrace at the rear allows outdoor drinking.
 A quiz is held on Monday evenings and live music on some Saturdays.
 Good food using locally sourced ingredients is offered daily except Mondays.
 A lower priced beer labelled Bull's Malling Special is normally from Musket.